finix-payments/finix-flex-docs-generator/sections/guide_general_overview_finix/definition.md

 accounts, tokenizing cards, charging those cards, and finally settling (i.e. payout) those funds out to your merchants.

-3. [Embedded Tokenization](#embedded-tokenization): This guide explains how to properly tokenize cards in production via our embedded iframe.
+3. [Tokenization with Hosted Fields](#tokenization-with-hosted-fields): This guide explains how to properly tokenize cards in live via hosted fields.

+4. [Push to Card](#push-to-card): This guide walks through using the Visa Direct API to push payments to payment cards.
+With push-to-card funds are disbursed to a debit card within 30 minutes or less.

+5. [Pull from Card](#pull-from-card): This guide walks through using the Visa Direct API to pull payments from payment cards.

-3. [Tokenization with Hosted Fields](#tokenization-with-hosted-fields): This guide explains how to properly tokenize cards in production via hosted fields.
+6. [Mobile Tokenization](#mobile-tokenization): Mobile Tokenization: This guide explains how to tokenize cards via our mobile SDKs.